 |Cryptobranchus alleganiensis||12 to 29 inches||Rocky streams in central, south, and eastern Ohio.|

-Despite their name, the hellbender salamander isn’t a dangerous species.
-They are brown, green, or black, fleshy amphibians.
-They can measure about 2 ½ feet in length, making them the largest aquatic salamander in the country.
+Despite its name, the hellbender salamander isn’t a dangerous species.
+Also known as the Eastern Hellbender, it is a brown, green, or black, fleshy amphibian.
+It can measure about 2 ½ feet in length, making it the largest aquatic salamander in the country.

 They are not widespread in Ohio since they are an endangered species in the state.
 The salamanders are found mostly in the central, south, and eastern parts of Ohio.
 If you encounter one, it’s best to just leave it alone.

 |Pantherophis spiloides||5 to 8 feet||Lives on the ground and trees in forests, in fields, and near buildings|

 The gray rat snake (Pantherophis spiloides), often mistakenly identified as the black rat snake (Pantherophis obsoletus), is a common sight throughout much of Ohio.
 They’re abundant in wooded areas, especially those near water.
 Grey rat snakes can be found in burrows with snakes of other species, including rattlesnakes.